Jirka-Mayer/BachelorThesis/thesis-text.md

     image

-**Page 2:** The last two staves contain three occurences of gracenotes.
+**Page 2:** The last two staves contain three occurences of grace notes.
 They look like regular notes, but are smaller.
-Gracenotes cannot be represented yet, so I replaced them with a `?` token.
+Grace notes cannot be represented yet, so I replaced them with a `?` token.
 I replaced the entire grace note group (two sixteenths with a slur) with a single `?` token.

     image